Peck's personal Web site

 Former Assistant Archivist

 Peck takes the lead with a wary eye for crevasses, sinkholes,

 and carelessly discarded hypodermic needles.

 nasty crevasses surprise us, Sir Charles gives us plenty of room to experiment

 the glacier, and having provoked and then luckily walked out of a small avalanche

 (in the background), Profs.
-Berman and Peck gaze longingly at the photographer,
+Berman and Peck gaze admiringly at the photographer.

 The two gracefully

 aging gentlemen proceed in an orderly fashion off the glacier and pose for another